Doctor of Occupational Therapy Entry-Level (CUAA)

 8. To assure the health and safety of the student and clients with whom they work, applicants must have the ability to perform essential functions of an occupational therapy graduate student.

-9. International applicants who would attend on a student visa and whose native language is not English must demonstrate competent user status via Test of English as a Foreign Language (iBT TOEFL; minimum score of 79) or the IELTS (International English Language Testing System; minimum score of 6.5).
+9. International applicants who would attend on a student visa and whose native language is not English must demonstrate competent user status via Test of English as a Foreign Language (TOEFL iBT; minimum total score of 89) or Cambridge Assessment English (Cambridge English Scale; minimum overall score of 185).

 10. Pre-requisite coursework must have been completed at a regionally accredited institution.